Hair Strengthening 101: Best Treatment, Products, and More

 1. If you’re struggling with limp, fizzy, or dull hair that is easily tangled and broken, you might be up against weak hair.
 This can be caused by bleaching, overwashing, overuse of heat tools, or being too rough with wet hair.

 2. To strengthen your hair try eating a well-balanced diet rich in vitamins and retaining moisture in your hair by washing less, using aloe vera, or even rice water.
-Hair serums, oils, masks, conditioners, and heat protectants can all help with locking in moisture and protecting your hair, thus making it stronger.
+Anti frizz hair serums, oils, masks, conditioners for damaged hair, and heat protectants can all help with locking in moisture and protecting your hair, thus making it stronger.

-3. Prevent weak hair by avoiding heat, staying away from tight hairstyles, and reducing chemical treatments such as bleach and dye.
+3. Prevent weak hair by avoiding heat, avoiding tight hairstyles, and reducing chemical treatments such as bleach and dye.
 Keep up with your trims to reduce split ends from moving north, and be mindful of time spent in chlorine pools which can dry out and weaken hair.